How to Keep Bats Out of Your House

 Install a Mirror

 In addition to using light, you may use a mirror to ward off bats.
-Put this up in your attic or wherever the bats are gathering in your house.
+Put this up in your attic or wherever the bats gather in your house.
 To wake up the bats during the day, point the light towards the ceiling at an angle.

 Strobe lights and other bright lights may be reflected with strategically placed mirrors.
-This allows the light to be aimed directly towards the ceiling areas where bats are hanging.
+This allows the light to be directed directly towards the ceiling areas where bats hang.
 Small mirrors may serve the same purpose as aluminum foil and other reflecting surfaces.

 They work well when hung close to roosts or nests.
 Bats are scared away by their irregular movement, which catches the light and draws attention.

 Remember that mirrors and other light-reflecting devices hung from the ceiling are ineffective deterrents.
-Therefore they should be used in combination with other strategies for getting rid of bats.
+Therefore, they should be combined with other strategies to eliminate bats.

 However, these strategies have several benefits: low price, simple accessibility, little toxicity risk, and minimal environmental effect.